 You probably recognise Chafford Hundred as the train station for Intu Lakeside.
 For most visitors to the small Essex town, they arrive, cross the bridge to the shopping centre, and return to the platform with handfuls of bags.
 Some visitors venture over the road to the Tesco Express while waiting for their train.
 And some visitors leave the familiarity of the C2C line to see what ‘Chavvord ‘Undred’ has to offer.
 Those visitors who choose to walk 0.3miles along Fleming road, will stumble across the single greatest Pan Asian restaurant I have ever visited.

-On a weeknight, The Oriental Pan Asian is incredibly quiet – you might find yourself to be the only person in the restaurant for a time – but on the weekend, it’s a hub of activity.
+On a weeknight, The Oriental Pan Asian is incredibly quiet; you might find yourself to be the only person in the restaurant for a time.
+On the weekend, it’s a hub of activity.
 Just a couple of Saturdays ago, for his birthday, Dan and I pulled open the heavy door at 8pm and discovered a buzz of chatter alongside the calming sounds of East Asian music.

-We were offered a choice of three tables, and picked a small, square two seater in the centre of the room.
+We picked a small, square two seater in the centre of the room.
 There, we were able to eat our meal away from screaming children, and the path of waiting staff – we appreciated the option, as that doesn’t often happen in a busy restaurant.
 Each table comes with a chopsticks and tray of prawn crackers, which are (unfortunately for us) incredibly moreish.